-The murals were visited by Nicola Sturgeon, first minister for Scotland, demonstrating the importance of projects like this in the renewal of the city.
+The murals were visited by Nicola Sturgeon, the first minister for Scotland, demonstrating the importance of projects like this in the renewal of the city.
+As with all aspects of public art, especially in the form of graffiti, the works are in constant flux.
+There are new pieces being commissioned on a rotating basis, here today gone tomorrow.

 Know Before You Go